SFZC-WebOps/cairn-pkm/START-HERE.md

 ### Add Project Instructions

-In **Project Settings → Instructions**, copy the content from:

-`_cairn-pkm/llm/llm-project-instructions.md`
+Copy the content from `_cairn-pkm/llm/llm-project-instructions.md` into your project's instructions or system prompt area.

 (This file contains the instructions to paste — it's not uploaded as a project file.)

-### For Other LLMs

-The same files work with other LLMs that support project/context features:
-- Upload the same files to your LLM's project or context system
-- Adapt the instructions format as needed for your platform

 ---